 All the files you delete are displayed in the main Recycle Bin folder, but each partition of your hard drive has a Recycle Bin.
 You can use this folder to access the Windows 10 or Windows 11 Recycle Bin, but the process is more complicated.

 First, make sure you see the hidden system protected files in Windows 10.
 The same guide works for Windows 11, but you have to first click or tap on the See more button, whose icon looks like an ellipsis (...), and then on Options to access the Folder Options window.

 Next, use File Explorer to access This PC > C:.
 A folder called $Recycle.Bin is displayed.
 Open it.

 NOTE: The Recycle Bin is displayed on all the drives of your PC, not only on C:, so the path we used could easily become This PC > D:.

-If you use File Explorer often, you might want to open the Windows 10 Recycle Bin more easily from it.
-You can create a Recycle Bin shortcut in File Explorer’s Quick access.
+If you use File Explorer often, you might want a faster way to open the Recycle Bin from it.
+Luckily, you can create a Recycle Bin shortcut in File Explorer’s Quick access.

-In Windows 10, you can create a shortcut for the Recycle Bin and pin it to the taskbar.
-The process is a bit complicated, and we go over it in detail in 9 ways to pin shortcuts to the Windows 10 taskbar.
+You can also create a shortcut for the Recycle Bin and pin it to the taskbar in both Windows 10 and Windows 11.
+The process is a bit complicated, and we explain it in detail in the sixth chapter of our guide on pinning shortcuts to the Windows taskbar.

 Don’t forget to press Enter on your keyboard, and the Recycle Bin is opened in File Explorer.